1. Highlights of SC Cauvery river dispute verdict

 4. Earlier on September 20, 2017, the court had reserved its order on the matter.
 Tamil Nadu, Karnataka, Kerala, and Puducherry had filed petitions seeking modification of Cauvery Tribunal's final order.

 Originally awarded 192 TMC water to Tamil Nadu has been reduced with SC order.
 14.75 TMC extra water has been given to Karnataka to provide drinking water to Bengaluru city.
 We hope that TN govt will take appropriate steps: A Navaneethakrishnan, lawyer for Tamil Nadu.

-We believe in verdict of the court AND respect it.
+of the court AND respect it.
 Surely, this is not enough.
 We have raised the shortfall of water with Union Minister Nitin Gadkari who have two plans to address the issue, one of which is linking river Godavari with Kallanai

 5. History of Cauvery water dispute